queryluke/masseffect-5e/static/data/traits/martial-training.md

 id: martial-training
 name: Martial Training
 ---
-All turians are trained from a young age in a number of weapons.
-Gain one additional weapon proficiency.
-This weapon proficiency is not limited by the options provided by your class.
+You are proficient in the Athletics skill and one additional weapon type (Assault Rifle, Heavy Pistol, Melee, Shotgun, SMG, or Sniper Rifle).
+The additional weapon type proficiency is not limited by your selected class.